syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

+T> You can use of GetText, SetText, GetNumber and SetNumber methods from worksheet object that enable users to get/set values without range object.

 ### Accessing Discontinuous Ranges

 You can also access discontinuous ranges and add them to the **RangesCollection**.
 You can modify the contents or applying formatting of discontinuous range through RangeCollection instance.